Apribojimas/Cpp_Goodies/README.md

 * [State machine](https://github.com/AdamsPL/state-machine/) - This repository contains code referenced in state-machine themed series of blog posts under sii.pl/blog/.

 # Libraries
+library: a collection of types, functions, classes, etc. implementing a set of facilities (abstractions) meant to be potentially used as part of more that one program.
 * [Folly](https://github.com/facebook/folly) - Folly (acronymed loosely after Facebook Open Source Library) is a library of C++14 components designed with practicality and efficiency in mind.
 Folly contains a variety of core library components used extensively at Facebook.
 * [Facebook Template Library](https://github.com/facebook/fatal) - Fatal (Facebook Template Library) is a library for fast prototyping software in modern C++.
 * [tools](https://github.com/abbycin/tools) - header-only libraries written in modern C++ (11, 14, 17, 20).